-Our Bylaws call for our Board to consist of 7 Directors and they may serve consecutive terms.
-The term of office at this time is one year and 5 of our current Directors are up for re-election and they have agreed to continue to serve the community.
-We currently have 2 vacancies.
-Thank you to all our Directors for your time and efforts on the Board.
-MPOA property owners may run for office to be voted on by the membership for our July 9th Annual Meeting and BBQ at White Pines Lake.
+Our MPOA Bylaws call for our Board to consist of 7 Directors and they may serve consecutive terms.
+The term of office at this time is one year and all our current Directors are up for re-election and they have all agreed to continue to serve the community.
+Thank you to all our Directors for their time and efforts on the Board.

-Interested members who would like to volunteer, please contact our Manager:
+MPOA property owners may run for office to be voted on by the membership at our Sat July 8th Annual Meeting @ White Pines Picnic Area @11am.
+Interested members who would like to volunteer, please contact our Manager.
+At manager@ meadowmontpoa.com.